 The Possible Penalties After A Restraining Order Violation

-On the first occurrence of a restraining order violation, your attorney might get you off with secure supervised probation for you personally, rather than spending time in jail.
+- First Violation: On the first occurrence of a restraining order violation, your attorney might get you off with secure supervised probation for you personally rather than spending time in jail.
 However, during this probation, you must not violate any law in the State of California or any other law in any other state.
 You may also have to pay the victim restitution, be forced to attend counseling, or make payments to a charity such as a battered women’s shelter.

-If you violate the restraining order a second time, it will have much more serious consequences.
-Even if the charge is a misdemeanor, you may spend up to six months in jail, especially within a twelve month period.
+- Second Violation: If you violate the restraining order a second time, it will have much more serious consequences.
+Even if the charge is a misdemeanor, you may spend up to six months in jail, especially within a twelve-month period.
 A felony charge at this point could result in

 Gun Rights With A Restraining Order

-Calling the Law Offices of Rossana Mitchell in Chino Hills is the smartest thing you can do no matter what stage of this process you are in.
-There are defenses from a wrongfully imposed restraining order and a Los Angeles Restraining Order Lawyer can help you find them.
-As per obtaining a justly needing restraining order, it is far simpler to get one with the right evidence, and the right lawyer.
+Calling the Law Offices of Rossana Mitchell in Chino Hills is the smartest thing you can do, no matter what stage of this process you are in.
+There are defenses from a wrongfully imposed restraining order, and a Chino Hills Restraining Order Lawyer can help you find them.
+As for obtaining a justly needed restraining order, it is far simpler to get one with the right evidence and the right lawyer.